 Grand Forks Business License Information

 Please fill out the following information to assist the City in understanding business issues and needs in the community.
-If you wish to sign up for our email list, please go to this survey form link.

 Business is defined in the City of Grand Forks Business License Bylaw #1384 as carrying on a commercial or industrial undertaking of any kind, or the providing of professional, personal or other services for the purpose of gain or profit.
 Basically, anything that is done for the purpose of making money is deemed to be a business, and, as such, is required to hold a valid business license in the City of Grand Forks.

 There are four business license categories in the City of Grand Forks defined as follows: